A Ceremony of Carols

 Audience members also had a chance to dust off their vocal chords and join in with 3 traditional carols, ensuring everyone went home filled with Christmas spirit.

-Further pictures from the concert can be found here
+The pictures above and further pictures from the concert, courtesy of Sue Sanders, can be found here